Debra Katz: Charlotte Bennett

+After a five-month long investigation, the New York Attorney General Letitia James released a report finding that Governor Cuomo engaged in sexual harassment against at least 11 women in his circle, including Ms. Bennett, and retaliated against those who came forward.
+One week after the results of the investigation were released, Governor Cuomo announced his resignation.
+In 2024, the U.S. Department of Justice announced a settlement with the State of New York Executive Chamber to resolve federal claims Cuomo engaged in a pattern or practice of sexual harassment and retaliation.

 Dr. Julian Craig

 Debra Katz represents Dr. Julian Craig, the former Chief Medical Officer of United Medical Center in Southeast Washington.
 In November 2017, Dr. Craig testified at a D.C.
 Council hearing regarding unsafe and fraudulent practices being implemented by Veritas of Washington, a consulting firm contracted to manage the hospital.
 Following his testimony, Dr. Craig was terminated by the D.C.
 Council.

 Janet Herold

-Debra Katz represented Janet Herold, a senior attorney at the U.S. Department of Labor who filed a whistleblower complaint against then-Secretary of Labor Eugene Scalia.
+Debra Katz and Alexis Ronickher represented Janet Herold, a senior attorney at the U.S. Department of Labor who filed a whistleblower complaint against then-Secretary of Labor Eugene Scalia.
 According to Ms. Herold's complaint, Scalia abused his power as secretary and intervened in settlement discussions involving a company with ties to the Trump administration.
 When she objected to his actions, she was reassigned to a non-legal position in Chicago.
 After filing an official whistleblower complaint, she was terminated, though she was later reinstated.

 Accuser of Congressman Pat Meehan

-Katz represented a former aide to Congressman Patrick Meehan who accused the Pennsylvania representative of sexual harassment.
+Debra Katz and Alexis Ronickher represented a former aide to Congressman Patrick Meehan who accused the Pennsylvania representative of sexual harassment.
 Meehan and the aide reached a confidential settlement using taxpayer money, which became public in January 2018.
 A few months later, Meehan resigned from Congress before the House Ethics Committee could complete its full investigation.